 But it is entirely possible to be accused of improper drug use and still keep your license.
 We have helped many clients achieve exactly that result, even in light of a positive drug test.
 While every case is different, and we can never guarantee a particular outcome, you should always consult an experienced attorney before voluntarily surrendering your medical license, entering any impairment program, or making any agreements or confessions.

-Ideally, you should consult with an attorney who has specific experience in both health care criminal defense and medical license defense.
-At Oberheiden & McMurrey, LLP, our attorneys are well-versed in both fields, and we provide our services to medical professionals in Texas and throughout the United States regarding federal law germane issues.
+Ideally, if you require medical license defense you should consult with an attorney who has specific experience in both healthcare criminal defense and medical license defense.
+At Oberheiden, P.C., our attorneys are well-versed in both fields, and we provide our services to healthcare professionals in Texas and throughout the United States regarding federal law germane issues.